jhu-ip/cs220-f24/questions/day07.md

 5. How does passing an integer array to a function differ from passing a single integer variable into a function?
 6. How can you make an array that is passed into a function not modifiable?
 7. What is the down-side to recursion?
+8. What happens if your recursive function does not have a base case?